 “Alternative format” refers to a book that has been converted from standard print (e.g., hardcover or paperback) to digital text, audio, large print, or braille.
-Receiving a book in alternative format is an accommodation that is determined during the registration process at the Student Access Center.
-The appropriate format(s) are determined between the Student Access Center Director/Coordinator and the student at the time of registration with the Student Access Center.
+Receiving a book in an alternative format is an accommodation that is determined during the registration process at the Student Access Center.
+The appropriate format(s) are determined between the Student Access Center director/coordinator and the student at the time of registration with the Student Access Center.

 Not all students, however, qualify for alternative formats.
 Eligibility for the accommodation of alternative format for required print materials is dependent on the nature and impact of a student’s disability.

 Also known as electronic text or etext, digital text commonly appears in word processors, websites, PDF readers, and ebooks (e.g., Word, TextEdit, Explorer, Adobe Reader, etc.).
 Digital text can be read aloud via speech synthesis by a variety of devices, software programs, and apps.
 Free text-to-speech technology is available.
 The Student Access Center supports textbooks in digital text format through our Self Service and Bookshare options.